 When we come together as a community to listen to and learn from each other, we have the power to impact neighborhoods, communities and lives.
 That’s what On the Table is all about.

 At the Community Foundation of the Chattahoochee Valley, we know big ideas can spring from small conversations and that people invest in what they help create.
 That's why we want you to be a part of On the Table.
 On the Table is a one-day opportunity to gather around a table with friends, neighbors, colleagues and maybe even a few people we are meeting for the first time to talk about the issues, big and small, that impact our quality of life.
 When we talk about our experiences and listen to others, we connect and learn about what matters to all of us.

-On a single day, Tuesday, November 7, residents of Columbus and the surrounding areas are invited to be part of this exciting initiative to discuss not only what’s great about our community, but also ways to make it even better — more sustainable, just, safe, strong and vibrant.
+On a single day in the fall of 2018, residents of Columbus and the surrounding areas are invited to be part of this exciting initiative to discuss not only what’s great about our community, but also ways to make it even better — more sustainable, just, safe, strong and vibrant.

 We'll come together to talk, collaborate, and become more civically involved and committed to our community.
 The issues we face today don’t often offer quick fixes.
 On the contrary, progress will only result when residents, organizations, businesses and government work together to make contributions that add up to a greater solution than we can achieve on our own.
 On the Table is a starting place for meaningful conversation.
 What happens next is up to you.